mmore500/mmore500.github.io/_posts/2018-01-22-my-photography-workflow.md

 I like taking pictures.

-Photography is hard enough without all the logistics around it.
+Photography is hard enough work, even without logistical considerations.
-Over the past few months, I've amassed a disparate set of tools and processes that seem to work for me.
+Over the past few months, I've assembled piece-by-piece a set of tools and processes that seem to work for me.

 Here are a few pieces of information I thought were worth sharing... or at least preserving so I can refer to them easily.
 Enjoy!